 About

 In 2016, she was featured by the Center for Arab American Philanthropy as an Arab American Who Cares.
-She’s a proud member of RAWI (The Radius of Arab American Writers), Pen America and PRSA (Public Relations Society of America).
+She’s a proud member of the Radius of Arab American Writers (RAWI) and the Public Relations Society of America (PRSA).

 One comment